hongl-fnst/dnf/README.md

         Note
           - []  Means the package has not been selected.
-          - [A] Means the package has been selected ,installed and will be used to created.
+          - [A] Means the package has been selected, installed and will be used to created.
 ```

 ### 3.1.4 Manage packages by command line

-After init, you can use dnf-host to manage packages such as using dnf in other Distro (e.g. Fedora)".
+After init, you can use dnf-host to manage packages such as using dnf in other Distro (e.g. Fedora).

 More information please reference to https://fedoraproject.org/wiki/DNF?rd=Dnf.